 Financial aid programs can be offered through the federal government, state government, Grand Valley and other agencies.
 To be considered for most financial aid programs, students must file the Free Application for Federal Student Aid (FAFSA).
 All students are eligible for some form of financial aid, therefore it is important to file your FAFSA.

 Once you have filed the FAFSA, you will receive a Student Aid Report (SAR) that includes your Expected Family Contribution (EFC).
 The EFC is what our office will use to determine your financial need at Grand Valley.

 To determine your financial need we also have to review your Cost of Attendance (COA).
 All schools create a COA based on several factors including: tuition, housing, food, books, transportation and personal expenses.
 These factors will have a different cost at each school.
 Therefore, the COA is going to be different at each school.

+Your financial need is determined by taking your cost of attendance (COA) minus your expected family contribution (EFC).
 Understanding the cost of attendance, your expected family contribution and financial need will help you understand your award notification.
-Below is an example of the financial need formula: